prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 {host}/setuid?bidder={bidder}&gdpr={{.GDPR}}&gdpr_consent={{.GDPRConsent}}&uid=[UUID]
 ```

-The `{host}` is used in this example to represent the url of Prebid Server and isn't a real macro.
-In code, you would use `url.QueryEscape(externalURL)` in its place.
-The `{bidder}` also isn't a macro and represents the name of your bid adapter.
-Finally, instead of `[UUID]`, use whatever macro your user syncer will replace with the user's id.
-The redirect url is then encoded for use within the query string:
+- `{host}` is a placeholder for the Prebid Server host url.
+In code, you would use `url.QueryEscape(externalURL)`.
+- `{bidder}` is a placeholder for the name of your bid adapter.
+- `[UUID]` is a macro defined by your user sync server which will be replaced with the user's id.

+The final value of the redirect url is encoded for safe use within a query string:

 ```
 {host}%2Fsetuid%3Fbidder%3D{bidder}%26gdpr%3D{{.GDPR}}%26gdpr_consent%3D{{.GDPRConsent}}%26uid%3D%5BUUID%5D